zopefoundation/www.zope.org/docs/developer/binarywheels.rst

 To minimize problems we have automated binary wheel building using CI providers like AppVeyor and GitHub Actions.
-Wheels are built and uploaded using a special GitHub account named ``zope.wheelbuilder``.
+Wheels are built and uploaded using a special PyPI account named ``zope.wheelbuilder``.
 These configurations and the PyPI account are currently maintained by Marius Gedminas, Michael Howitz and Jens Vagelpohl.
 You can contact them by posting your question or bug report in the `meta repository issue tracker